Supplemental Disability Insurance

 Bonus & Commission Income

-If your income is made up of bonus or commissions, there is a very good chance this income is not covered under your Group LTD plan.
+If your income is made up of bonus or commissions, there is a chance this income is not covered under your Group LTD plan.
 Many plans cover base salary only, which leaves out bonus or commission income.
-If your gross income is $100,000 or more, but the vast majority of your income is bonus or commission income, you are in desperate need of a supplemental disability insurance policy.
+If your gross income is $100,000 or more, but the vast majority of your income is bonus or commission income, you are in desperate need of a supplemental policy.
 The supplemental plan can also cover all of your bonus or commission income in the event of a disability.

-You Bought Disability Insurance Many Years Ago
+You Bought A Policy Several Years Ago

-You need to keep track of how much disability insurance you have, and when your income goes up, it is time to purchase another supplemental disability insurance policy.
+You need to keep track of how much disability insurance you have, and when your income goes up, it is time to purchase another policy.
 There are some optional riders you may have on the policy to help you keep it up to date like the future increase option, or the automatic benefit enhancement, but the final responsibility to make sure you have as much income covered as possible is on you.

 It is a huge mistake to think that you will always be insurable.
 You may not be able to obtain a supplemental disability insurance policy even now.
 This type of insurance is not something that is easy for everyone to get.
 You need to apply and the company will review detailed medical records making sure that you don't have a potential disability already.
 Even if you are perfectly healthy now, there is no guarantee that you will be a year from now.
 You could develop back problems, diabetes or some other condition that prevents you from getting a policy or complete coverage.
 Purchasing a supplemental disability insurance policy can guarantee you the ability to always have income protection no matter how much money you earn, what company you work for, or what medical condition you develop in the future.